GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ## Performance improvements with replaceable animations

-When creating animations based on events, such as on `"mousemove"`, a new animation is created each time, which can quickly consume memory and degrade performance.
-To address this problem, replaceable animations were introduced, enabling automated cleanup, where finished animations are flagged as replaceable and automatically removed if replaced by another finished animation.
+When creating animations based on events, such as on `'mousemove'`, a new animation is created each time, which can quickly consume memory and degrade performance.
+To address this problem, replaceable animations were introduced in Chromium 83, enabling automated cleanup, where finished animations are flagged as replaceable and automatically removed if replaced by another finished animation.
 Consider the following example:

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">